-Most people are familiar with insulation for their home, but they do not always consider insulating their shed.
-Insulating your shed with foam is a smart way to keep the contents of your shed safe from extreme temperatures and weather.
+Most people are familiar with insulation for their homes, but they do not always consider insulating their sheds.
+Insulating your shed with insulation foam is a smart way to keep your shed’s contents safe from extreme temperatures and weather.
+Here are our tips for using outdoor insulation foam to insulate your shed:

 Why Use Foam for Insulation?